 Given the wide range of prices this category falls within, there may be some confusion about what exactly you can do with these plans.

-This article will be taking a deeper dive into the world of VPS hosting and examine some of the most popular use cases for virtual servers.
+This article will dive deeper into the world of VPS hosting and examine some of its most popular use cases.

 What is a VPS?